Two moduli spaces of abelian fourfolds with an automorphism of order five: The Shimura surface

 \subsection{The defining equations}

 The Shimura surface is the intersection of an eigenspace $\PP^3\subset\PP^{15}$ of $M^{(4)}_\Theta$ with $\Theta(\HH_4)\subset\PP^{15}$, whose equation, of degree six, was found as described in section \ref{sheqs}.
 A study of the singular locus of this surface revealed an $S_5$-symmetry, in fact, there are five `very singular' points, called the cusps, which are permuted by $S_5$ acting linearly on $\PP^3$.
-This action of $S_5$ is actually induced by the action of a subgroup $S_5\subset Sp(8,\ZZ)$, but we will not use or discuss this subgroup any further.

 In view of the $S_5$ symmetry, it was convenient to introduce a $\PP^4$ which contains the $\PP^3$ as a hyperplane.
 The equations of $S$ in this $\PP^4$ are: { } where $s_i$ is the $i$-th elementary symmetric function in the variables $x_1,\ldots,x_5$.